rails/rails/guides/source/testing.md

 #### Using Separate Files

 If you find your helpers are cluttering `test_helper.rb`, you can extract them into separate files.
-One good place to store them is `test/lib` or `test/test_helpers`.
+A good place to store them is `test/lib` or `test/test_helpers`.

 ```ruby